🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Entering and Exiting a Call Debit Spread

 To enter a call debit spread, a trader purchases a buy-to-open (BTO) call option and a sell-to-open (STO) call option that has a higher strike price and the same expiration date.
 The way the trade is structured, the trader is paying a debit.
-The entry can be at any strike price.
+A call debit spread can be entered at any strike price.

 If a trader is more bullish, they can choose to purchase a spread that is more out-of-the-money.
 By selling the call option with the higher strike price, the trader gets into the trade at a lower cost and defines their risk and profit level.